George Grubb Family

 Grubb, Robert brother m w 23 wd Virginia Tenn.
 Virginia machinist Shipyard

-1921 - He joined the Seattle Fire Department about 1921.
+1920, Dec 31 - He joined the Seattle Fire Department.
 He was well known among the other units for his cooking.

 George was particularly strong for his size.
 He was often challenged and had such a muscular neck that no one could get their hands around his neck to choke him.
 He could hold his wife out sitting on his arm and people could hit him in the stomach with no effect.
 He was quite skilled with his hands and built several houses in West Seattle in his off hours.
 He lived in each of these before moving onto the next house.
 He retired in 1946 from the Seattle Fire Department after 25 years' service.